Unstructured-IO/unstructured/docs/source/core/staging.rst

   # [ Title(text="My Title"), NarrativeText(text="My Narrative")]
   elements = dict_to_elements(isd)

-For more information about the ``dict_to_elements`` brick, you can check the `source code here <https://github.com/Unstructured-IO/unstructured/blob/a583d47b841bdd426b9058b7c34f6aa3ed8de152/unstructured/staging/base.py>`__.
+For more information about the ``dict_to_elements`` function, you can check the `source code here <https://github.com/Unstructured-IO/unstructured/blob/a583d47b841bdd426b9058b7c34f6aa3ed8de152/unstructured/staging/base.py>`__.

 ``stage_csv_for_prodigy``